SmartDeve/IoT-Temperature-Monitor/README.md

 * **Red LED**

-    This LED turns ON when the system is powered, showing that the setup is active and ready.
+    This LED turns ON when the system is powered, but not connected to the internet.

 * **Yellow LED**